TplusA/TACAMan/README.md

 _stream key_) and priority (numbers in range 1 through 255).
 Stream keys are to be generated and provided by users of the cache.
 The structure of these keys is not really prescribed by _tacaman_, except that it expects keys to be longer than 2 characters from the range `[0-9a-f]`.
+In fact, a stream key might be a hash of any kind computed from something derived from the stream, but as well it might be just a plain random number.
 The priority determines the trustworthiness, where higher numbers mean higher degree of trust.
 There can be multiple pictures for the same stream key, and they may be pushed to _tacaman_ from different sources that do not communicate with each other.
 Using